 The shock absorption must be even.
 The material must contract evenly and adapt a lot.
 If it contracts too quickly, you absorb the rest of the shock with the ankles, knees, and hips.
 If the material is too hard, you will not get enough out of the shock absorption and your landing will be too hard.

-The shock absorption is very dependent on:
+Shock absorption is very dependent on:

-- how compact the midsole of your shoes is
+- how compact is the midsole of your shoes

 - how heavy you are